 - $99 annual fee

-There are quite a few options when it comes to credit cards that can help you with expedited airport screening.
-Before you make a choice, compare their rewards rates, benefits and annual fees to pick a credit card product that’s right for you.
+A credit card that provides you credit for expedited airport screening would be an advantageous addition to your wallet — compare cards’ rewards rates, benefits and annual fees to pick a product that’s right for you.

 *Information about the American Express Green Card has been collected independently by CreditCards.com.
 The issuer did not provide the details, nor is it responsible for their accuracy.